technote-space/package-version-check-action/README.md

 *Read this in other languages: [English](README.md), [日本語](README.ja.md).*

-GitHub Action to check package version before publish.
+This is a `GitHub Action` to check package version before publish npm.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->